An alternative quality of life ranking on the basis of remittances: Abstract

 \section{Abstract}

-Remittances mean an important connection between people working abroad and their home countries.
+Remittances provide an essential connection between people working abroad and their home countries.
 This paper considers these transfers as a measure of preferences revealed by the workers, underlying a ranking of countries around the world.
-We use the World Bank bilateral remittances data of international salaries and interpersonal transfers between 2010 and 2015 to compare European countries.
-The suggested least squares method implies that the ranking is invariant to country sizes and satisfies the axiom of bridge country independence.
+In particular, we use the World Bank bilateral remittances data of international salaries and interpersonal transfers between 2010 and 2015 to compare European countries.
+The suggested least squares method has favourable axiomatic properties.
 Our ranking reveals a crucial aspect of quality of life and may become an alternative to various composite indices.

 \JEL{C44, F22, O57}

 \AMS{15A06, 62F07, 91B82}

 \keywords{Paired comparison; remittances; international migration; quality of life; country ranking}